konman01/Java/OOPS/Documentation.md

 #### Points

-* this statement should be used only inside the constructor and it should be the first statement in the constructor.
-There should be only one this() statement in the constructor.
+* this statement should be used only inside a constructor and it should be the first statement in the constructor.
+There should be only one this() statement in a constructor.

 ## Constructor Chaining
 -------------------------------

-Whenever we create an instance of subclass, the subclass constructor should call to it supercall class constructor.
+Whenever we create an instance of subclass, the subclass constructor should call to its supercall class constructor.
 The superclass constructor should call its super class constructor.
 This phenomenon is known as Constructor Chaining.
 The subclass constructor can make call to its superclass constructor using super() statement.

 #### Points

 * The constructor chaining can be done either explicitly or implicitly.
-If ther supercalss has a Zero Argument constructor, the compiler itself will make call to its superclass constructor from subclass constructor if user has not defined it.
-If the superclass has only parameterialised constructor, then user should make explit call to form superclass to superclass constructor using super() statement.
+If the superclass has a Zero Argument constructor, the compiler itself will make call to its superclass constructor from subclass constructor if user has not defined it.
+If the superclass has only parameterialised constructor, then user should make explit call from  subclass constructor to superclass constructor using super() statement.
-* super() statement should be first statement in the constructor and there should be only one super() statement in the constructor.
-In a constructor we can call either super() statement or this() statement, we cannot call both.
+* super() statement should be first statement in a constructor and there should be only one super() statement in a constructor.
+In a constructor we can call either call super() statement or this() statement, we cannot call both.

 #### Notes

-Why multiple inheritance is not allowed? - If we inherit multiple classes to a subclass, then the object call properies will be inherited twice, this will cause the ambiguity at the subclass, And also we can use only one super() statement in a base class.
+Why multiple inheritance is not allowed? - If we inherit multiple classes to a subclass, then the object class properies will be inherited twice, this will cause the ambiguity at the subclass, And also we can use only one super() statement in a subclass.
 So we cannot inherit multiple class at the same time.

 ## Method Overloading
 -------------------------------

-Definig multiple method with same name and different parameters is known as Method overloading.
-The parameters should differ is parameter type or in terms of nuber of paramters defined for the method
+Definig multiple methods with same name and different parameters is known as Method overloading.
+The parameters should differ in parameter type or in terms of number of parameters defined for the method

 #### Notes
 * In a class we can overload static method or non static method.
 * The overloading method can be performed either in the same class or we can define the method with same name with different parameter in super class and inherit to subclass.
-* The method overloading is used to achieve compiler time polymorphism.
+* The method overloading is used to achieve compile time polymorphism.
 Whenever overloaded methods are invoked for execution, it will be called based on the arguments.

 ## Method Overriding